stuartcampbell/mantid/docs/source/tutorials/mantid_basic_course/algorithms_workspaces_and_histories/03_workspaces.rst

 Detector ID of each individual neutron is recorded.
 Only fairly recent advances in computer and acquisition hardware have made storing this detailed knowledge a practical solution.
-For example at the SNS facility all data, except for data collected in monitors, are as Event data.
+For example at the SNS facility all data, except for data collected in monitors, are in Event mode.

 Event specifies “when” and “where”